A Hike With False Starts, Curious Forest Children, And An Amazing Barbecue Discovery.

 The author told him an autopen usually did his autographs–– it's what Bob Dylan does, but sweet, innocent Colton persisted.

 "Sorry, I don't have a pen or paper," Patrick said sheepishly, thinking this kid must think he was a fraud––a writer without pen and paper.

 "I have a pen," said Roy.

-Brad had given the teacher a Trailheads business card, and she gave it to Colson.
+Brad had given the teacher a Trailheads business card, and she gave it to Colton.
 Paper!
 The boy handed the card to Patrick, Roy gave his pen, and the honored writer blushed as he gave the lad his autograph.

 Patrick scurried along, mumbling, "Everyone's a critic."

 George was disappointed that the children preferred humorous fiction and not historical biographies.
 He pointed out he had written a 5.2-pound book on Baron Coubertin, the father of the modern Olympic Games.
-Colson was impressed and assured George he would seek a signed, first-edition at his local bookseller.
+Colton was impressed and assured George he would seek a signed, first-edition at his local bookseller.

 Their teacher promised to send us information on snakes and healthy plants in the woods.
 We left the group to forage and hit the trail again.

 Throughout the hike, Elvis had some dips in the river and returned with water he shook and shared with us, on us.
 At one point, George saw swampy waters and encouraged Elvis to check it out.
 The big black dog leaped in and came back smelling like he'd had a bath in a waste treatment plant.
 Even as he dried, the stink stuck.
 Hard.

 We discovered Steve had an aversion to leaves.
 Leaves on hills specifically.
 We looked around, and of course, most of the leaves had fallen and were on the hilly areas around us.
 It seems he had a traumatic leaf-surfing event on a hill at some point.
 We made a note to bring a blower next time to clear the way for him.